-Alcohol Resistant (AR) foam is the only agent that is capable of extinguishing a fire, suppressing vapors and providing visible proof of security.
-The foam blanket on an un-ignited spill can prevent the spill from catching fire.
-The AR foam suppresses the vapors and prevents them from finding an ignition source.
-The foams polymeric membrane will prevent the ethanol from mixing with the water element of finished foam.
-AR foam also provides protection from flammable liquids for fire and rescue personnel during emergency operations.
+AR foam is the only agent capable of suppressing vapors and providing visible proof of security.
+The use of an AR foam blanket on an un-ignited spill can prevent the spill from catching fire.
+The suppression of vapors prevents them from finding an ignition source.
+AR foam provides protection from flammable liquids for fire and rescue personnel during emergency operations.